NJ Family Skiing and Snowboarding Spots plus Bonus Safety Tips!

 Mountain Creek Ski Resort (Vernon)

-Bigger and bolder than Hidden Valley, Mountain Creek offers 43 trails, 7 lifts and a huge network of terrain parks.
+Mountain Creek offers 43 trails, 7 lifts and a huge network of terrain parks.
 The resort is popular with teens and tweens, but there is plenty for young skiers as well.
 The Twist terrain park on Vernon peak offers small, beginner-friendly features.
-Two “magic carpets” transport young learners up a beginner slope
+Two “magic carpets” transport young learners up a beginner slope.
+Please check the website for current pricing.

 A note about Mountain Creek: if you’re bringing small children or beginner skiers, try to avoid night and weekend skiing, as the resort becomes very crowded.
 On the flip side, the lifts are incredibly efficient, and if you’re ready for a break from the slopes, Mountain Creek offers a great retail shopping area.
 Two food courts, four bars with sandwiches and 7 restaurants at the sister resort Crystal Springs offer plenty of dining options.
 A word to the wise: it’s worth the extra money to pay for preferred parking; if you’re carrying your own equipment, it is a long walk to the slopes.
 (973) 827-2000